-“Law firms that aggressively reduced staff are now attempting to rebuild their teams, prompted in part by the recession’s stimulative effect on practice areas such as bankruptcy, foreclosure and litigation,” said Brett Good, a Robert Half International district president.
+“Law firms that aggressively reduced staff are now attempting to rebuild their teams, prompted in part by the recession’s stimulative effect on practice areas such as bankruptcy, foreclosure and litigation,” said Brett Good, a Robert Half district president.

 1. Net percentages equal the projected increase in full-time employees minus the expected decrease.